bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 On the security system detail view you have the possibility to change a configured security system.
-The settings is read directly from the :ref:`ivy-securitysystem-yaml` file.
+The settings is read directly from the :file:`ivy.yaml` file.
 Every change you make and save will be written directly back to the yaml file.
 The placeholder in the empty fields are the default values from the system.
 So you don't need to define those if they are the same.

+If you want the know more about how to configure a security system, have a look at the :ref:`ivy-securitysystem-yaml` file.

 .. note::
-    If you had something configured and you delete this entry, the entry will be removed from the :ref:`ivy-securitysystem-yaml` file.
+    If you had something configured and you delete this entry, the entry will be removed from the :file:`ivy.yaml` file.

 .. figure:: images/engine-cockpit-security-system-detail.png